-In most bag or box schemes customers do not get a choice about what they get, and receive a different selection every week based on what fruit and vegetables are in season or the best value.
-Typically, a £5 bag may have 4 or 5 different varieties in it.
+With most bag and box schemes, customers do not get a choice about what they get, instead receiving a different selection of produce every week based on what's in season or the best value.

-Bag or box schemes work on a pre-order, pre-pay system so customers have to place their orders in advance.
-For bag schemes this is usually done on a weekly basis paid for by cash, but for some box schemes you need to order for a whole month in advance and set up a regular standing order to pay a fixed sum regularly into the food co-op's bank account.
+Bag or box schemes work on a pre-order and pre-pay system meaning customers have to order and pay in advance.
+For bag schemes, this is usually done on a weekly basis paid for with cash.
+Some box schemes, however, require you to order a month in advance and set up a regular standing order to pay a fixed sum regularly into the food co-op's bank account.

-Even within bag and box schemes there are differences in the way they operate based on whether the produce is delivered unpacked or pre-packed.
+Even within bag and box schemes, there are differences in the way that they operate based on whether the produce is delivered unpacked or pre-packed.

 In many bag schemes suppliers deliver loose fruit and vegetables that are packed by volunteers at a community venue.
-Rather than weighing out the produce, it is divided up equally between the number of bags, e.g. if there is a box with 60 apples and 15 bags to fill each bag gets 4 apples.
+Rather than weighing out the produce, it is divided up equally between the number of bags.
+For instance, with 60 apples and 15 bags, each bag gets 4 apples.
 This makes the role for volunteers much less complicated as they just need to count out the produce rather than weighing everything.

-In other bag or box schemes the produce is delivered pre-packed.
-The boxes have already been filled either directly by the supplier (often a local farm) or by food co-op volunteers or staff at a central location.
-In this type of model the food co-op outlet is merely a drop-off point.
-The role of people at the venue may just be to take orders on behalf of the food co-op rather than actually pack bags or boxes.
-Some box schemes may also do home delivery rather that dropping off at community venues.
+In some bag or box schemes, the produce is delivered pre-packed.
+The boxes have already been filled either directly by the supplier (often a local farm), food co-op volunteers or staff at a central location.
+In this type of model, the food co-op outlet is merely a drop-off point.
+This means that the role of volunteers at the venue is often much simpler as they only need to take orders on behalf of the food co-op rather than packing bags or boxes.
+Some box schemes may also choose to do home deliveries rather that dropping off the produce at community venues.